5 Signs It’s Time To Select A New CMS

 5. Lack of flexibility

 If your content management system is more than a couple of years old, odds are that the context in which it exists have changed.
 You may have changed business models or implemented other important technologies like a CRM.
+You may also still be stuck with an on-premises legacy CMS when you should have adopted a cloud content management system.

 A CMS that isn’t flexible enough to incorporate and thrive with these changes is only going to have a negative impact on time and productivity.